 Detectors are presently limited to searching for a path segment within the location header of a previous redirect response.
 For further configuration options, please contact support.

-A sample configuration file for this form of URL would look like
+A sample configuration file for this form of URL would look like the type of detector to use.
+This style of detector may be specified as DynamicPathSegmentDetector (dpsd for short).

 Parameter Value

 detector dpsd

 segment.pattern (\d{6,})